-Across the yard from The Loft at The Linen Green, the stylish Deli on the Green offers table service and a slightly more leisurely pace.
+Across the yard from owner Claire Murray's original buisness The Loft at The Linen Green, her stylish Deli on the Green offers table service and a slightly more leisurely pace.

 Besides a classy deli (choose your lunch or pick up the makings of a picnic from the selection of quality local and more exotic foodstuffs) there is café style seating, for coffee and snacks, and a bistro, where the contemporary cuisine is reflected in a stylish combination of bare stone and glass, blond wood tables, high-backed cream leather chairs and aubergine banquettes.

-Seasonal, frequently changed menus reflect proprietor Claire Murray’s commitment to profiling quality local produce including Kettyle’s dry-aged beef, Moyallon sausages, Ditty’s oatcakes and Tickety Moo Jersey Ice Cream – and there’s a guarantee of no GM foods.
+Seasonal, frequently changed menus reflect Claire’s commitment to profiling quality local produce - typically including Kettyle’s dry-aged beef, Moyallon sausages, Ditty’s oatcakes and Tickety Moo Jersey Ice Cream – and there’s a guarantee of no GM foods.

 Breakfast includes grilled bacon, roasted sausage, baked tomato, field mushroom and choice of egg, served with toast, then lunch can be as simple as you want to make it, from the salad and cooked meats deli display, or wholesome hot dishes from the bistro.